Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

 # Interview Type 2: Component Designs

-Which one feels scarier: Spending an hour glancing over an end-to-end ML system, or spending 45 minutes digging into a single component?
-I imagine the main risk with the former is running out of time --- which is fixable with better practice and structure, whereas the main risk with the latter is running out of knowledge --- which you can't do much about in the short term.
+Which one feels scarier: Spending an hour glancing over an end-to-end ML system, or 45 minutes digging into a single component?
+I imagine the main risk with the former is running out of time --- which is fixable with more practice and better structure, whereas the main risk with the latter is running out of knowledge --- which you can't do much about in the short term.
 IMO, the latter is a good failure to have because it informs you what to learn more about in the future.

 ## Offline Feature + Data Generation

 ### Context: What Data Do We Need?

-In many ranking applications, the model maps a feature vector $\mathbf{x}$ to a binary label $y$ (i.e., $f: \mathbf{x} \mapsto y,; y \in {0,1}$).
+In many ranking applications, the model maps a feature vector $\mathbf{x}$ to a binary label $y$ (i.e., $f: \mathbf{x} \mapsto y; y \in {0,1}$).
 Features arrive first --- they're fetched from Feature Stores or computed on the fly and then passed into the model.
-Model predictions follow, typically tens of milliseconds later, and are used to produce the ranking.
+Model predictions follow, typically tens of milliseconds later, and are used to produce the initial ranking.
 Labels arrive seconds, minutes, or even days or weeks later, after users have engaged (e.g., clicked an ad, watched a video, purchased a product, reported a post, or did nothing) with the ranked results.

 <!-- features
 item, user, context, cross